-This article is a book review of the book, ‘Islam and Human Rights: Tradition and Politics’.
-The book has been written by Ann Elizabeth Mayer.
+The major hindrance to Islamic Human Rights is the politics involved in every aspect of their lives.
+The book was written by Ann Elizabeth Mayer.
 The author is an Associate Professor of Legal Studies at the Wharton School of the University of Pennsylvania.

 Introduction

-Since decades, there has been constant tensions and stress in matters related to human rights and Islam.
-A person may contest that many facets of Human Rights are violated by Islamic laws and traditions but another may be of the view that Islamic law faces opposition from the Human Rights Laws.
+For decades, there have been constant tensions and stress in matters related to human rights and Islam.
+A person may contest that Islamic laws and traditions violate many facets of Human Rights, but another may believe that Islamic law faces opposition from Human Rights Laws.

 Some people may also categorize Human rights and Islam as not contrary to each other.
-In this book, the author, Ann Elizabeth Mayer tries to provide an objective analysis of the issue of human rights and Islam.
-The focus of the book is on the Islamic countries’ traditions vis-à-vis human rights.
+In this book, the author, Ann Elizabeth Mayer, tries to provide an objective analysis of the issue of human rights and Islam.
+The book focuses on the Islamic countries’ traditions vis-à-vis human rights.

-As her principal research finding, she points out that there is an absence of unanimity on an exclusive human rights philosophy in the Islamic tradition.
+As her principal research finding, she points out an absence of unanimity on an exclusive human rights philosophy in the Islamic tradition.
 Based on her research, she brings to light that while interpreting human rights and religious doctrines, there are always certain differences of opinion in other religions as well.
-The book, through 10 chapters provides an insight into the response of Muslims to the human rights laws.
+The book, through 10 chapters, provides an insight into the response of Muslims to human rights laws.

 Human Rights vis-a-vis the Theory of Cultural Materialism

-In the first chapter, the issue of these rights in the Middle-East is taken up.
+The issue of these rights in the Middle East is taken up in the first chapter.
 Mayer attempts to carry out an analysis of the theory of cultural relativism with respect to various human rights.

 Traditions and Sources

-Further, the enlightenment about various sources of Human Rights Law and Islamic Law is provided in a combined chapter, which provides the reader, an insight about the traditions and political scenario of the Middle East countries, whose foundation is said to be the Islamic law.
+Further, the enlightenment about various sources of Human Rights Law and Islamic Law is provided in a combined chapter, which gives the reader insight into the traditions and political scenario of the Middle East countries, whose foundation is said to be Islamic law.

 The next chapter is about the Islam tradition and the reaction of Muslims to human rights.
-The author makes an analysis of various Muslim Scholars’ philosophy regarding the so-called western issues like democracy, constitutionalism.
+The author makes an analysis of various Muslim Scholars’ philosophies regarding the so-called Western issues like democracy and constitutionalism.

 Reference of Legal Instruments

-After having scrutinized various legal sources, Mayer gives an introduction of the restrictions on the Iranian Constitution, various human rights schemes as well as UIDHR.
-The two main Islamic traditions Shia and Sunni are also discussed, as their different applications in different countries, shape the political contours and their response to human rights.
+After scrutinising various legal sources, Mayer introduces the restrictions on the Iranian Constitution, various human rights schemes, and UIDHR.
+The two main Islamic traditions, Shia and Sunni, are also discussed, as their different applications in different countries, shape the political contours and their response to human rights.

 It is recognized by International law that human rights can have certain limitations on the legal ground in order to respect public order, rights and protection of public health.
-Freedom of peaceful assembly, freedom of expression, the right to form associations or unions and to take part in the conduct of various public affairs are some of the rights where this restriction is applicable.
+Freedom of peaceful assembly, freedom of expression, the right to form associations or unions and the right to participate in the conduct of various public affairs are some of the rights to which this restriction applies.

-Various covenants like ICCPR and International Covenant on Economic, Social and Cultural Rights (ICESCR) also contain these conditions for the clarity on the application of these restrictions.
-Thus, in the Islamic Human Rights law, it is quite ambiguous that which situation or right can qualify as a reasonable limitation.
+Various covenants like ICCPR and International Covenant on Economic, Social and Cultural Rights (ICESCR) also contain these conditions for clarity on the application of these restrictions.
+Thus, in Islamic Human Rights law, which situation or right can qualify as a reasonable limitation is quite ambiguous.

 Exploring Egalitarianism

-Chapter 5 onwards, various sensitive issues are taken up for discussion like women’s rights and the restrictions that they have to face, discrimination, rights of sexual minorities etc. Under this, the author describes the two approaches; first, accepting that Sharia is violated by the egalitarian principle and the other ason-paper’ acceptance of equality, yet substantiated by the formulating discriminatory rules.
+From Chapter 5 onwards, various sensitive issues are taken up for discussion,s like women’s rights and the restrictions that they have to face, discrimination, rights of sexual minorities etc. Under this, the author describes the two approaches; first, accepting that Sharia is violated by the egalitarian principle and the other as ‘on-paper’ acceptance of equality, yet substantiated by the formulating discriminatory rules.

-Another issue is the status of religious minorities in countries like Afghanistan, Pakistan, Iran etc. After examining various documents related to this issue, Mayer comes to the conclusion that as the Quran clearly states, Islam cares for religious minorities like any other religion of the world.
+Another issue is the status of religious minorities in countries like Afghanistan, Pakistan, Iran etc. After examining various documents related to this issue, Mayer comes to the conclusion that, as the Quran clearly states, Islam cares for religious minorities like any other religion in the world.

 Several Islamic countries are infamous for the harsh punishments given to those who convert their religion from Islam.
 They are given a chance to repatriate to their parent religion but are admonished for their actions.
 The author analyses various doctrines and cases to have a clear insight into the violations of religious rights in Iran and Saudi Arabia.